 If the answer to most of these questions is YES, you should take Spanish 16A and 16B, NOT Spanish 1-6 and 25.

-Please note that testing will begin at the top of the hour, and that this evaluation is only for native/heritage spekers of Spanish.
+Please note that this evaluation is only for native/heritage speakers of Spanish, and can only be taken once.
 You will need a photo ID.